Goldcopytrade/KWCCoin/README.md

 </div>

-# Environment ecosystem
+# Kilowatt Coin, The Token Of Green Energy Solar Cell

-Environment refers to the surroundings, whereas, ecosystem is the interaction between the environment and the living organisms.
-Environment is the area where living organisms live.
-Ecosystem is the community where the biotic and abiotic elements interact with each other.
+The entire ecosystem of KWCCoin consists of large-scale projects of solar energy.
+To expand clean energy systems around the world

 # Payment gateway
-ARYCoin payment gateway. we built tokens on Binance smart chain as a highly secure blockchain payment gateway.
+KWCCoin payment gateway. we built tokens on Binance smart chain as a highly secure blockchain payment gateway.
 It offers low fees and supports leading exchanges. can also be used to pay for goods discount 10% all transaction. marketing section is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.

 # Payment gateway
-Earn passive income on your investments up to 100% APY.
+Earn passive income on your investments.
 Make passive income. let your money work for you every day.
 Auto withdraw to wallet

 # Contact Kilowatt Coin